-- On June 30, 2022, pursuant to the Company's annual general meeting, T. Greg Hawkins, Samir Patel, Gordon Neal, and Chris Naas resigned as Directors of the Company (noting Mr. Hawkins also resigned as Chairman of the Board, and Mr. Naas also resigned as Chief Operating Officer of the Company) while Thomas Hawkins and Scott Young were appointed Directors of the Company. - On June 29, 2022, the Company issued 35,000 common shares at a fair value of \$0.52 per share to two former directors of the Company who hold the interest to the Chuck Creek Property as part of the acquisition consideration of the property.
-In addition to the shares issued, the Company has agreed to grant a 1% Net Smelter Return (NSR), with a 0.5% buy back option and pay \$30,000 in cash, of which \$10,000 was paid on June 16, 2022, and the remaining \$20,000 will be paid upon closure of a future financing.

-- On June 9, 2022, the Company announced the Chuck Creek Property acquisition, a project bordering Major VMS Project, located in Central British Columbia.
+- On June 29, 2022, the Company issued 35,000 common shares at a fair value of \$0.52 per share to two former directors of the Company who hold the interest to the Chuck Creek Property as part of the acquisition consideration of the property.
+In addition to the shares issued, the Company has agreed to grant a 1% Net Smelter Return (NSR), with a 0.5% buy back option and pay \$30,000 in cash, of which \$10,000 was paid on June 16, 2022, and the remaining \$20,000 will be paid upon closure of a future financing. - On June 9, 2022, the Company announced the Chuck Creek Property acquisition, a project bordering Major volcanogenic-sulphide Project, located in Central British Columbia.
 The Chuck Creek Property covers 8,293 acres (33.57 sq. kilometers) and is situated in central British Columbia.
 The property is located within the Eagle Bay Assemblage of rocks and is surrounded on all sides by Taseko Mines' Yellowhead property, which hosts a copper-gold volcanogenic-sulphide deposit.
-The large undeveloped Yellowhead deposit has proven and probable reserves of 817 million tonnes grading 0.29% copper equivalent. - On April 29, 2022, the Company effected a consolidation of one (1) post-consolidation common share for every nine (9) preconsolidation common shares with no fractional shares issued, resulting in 8,388,424 common shares issued and outstanding postconsolidation.
-The Company also cancelled 618,334 issued and outstanding stock options. - On February 11, 2022, the Company announced the results from the final two holes drilled at the Pinnacle Zone after its 2021 summer drill program that totaled 2,774 meters in 12 holes, at its 20,600-hectare Thane Property, located on traditional territory of the Takla and Tsay Keh Dene First Nations in North Central B.C. - On January 24, 2022, the Company announced further 2021 summer drilling results from the Cathedral Area at its 20,600-hectare Thane Property, located on traditional territory of the Takla and Tsay Keh Dene First Nations in North-Central B.C.
+The large undeveloped Yellowhead deposit has proven and probable reserves of 817 million tonnes grading 0.29% copper equivalent. - On May 2, 2022, the Company effected a consolidation of one post-consolidation common share for every nine preconsolidation common shares with no fractional shares issued, resulting in 8,388,424 common shares issued and outstanding post-consolidation.
+The Company cancelled 618,334 issued and outstanding stock options. - On February 11, 2022, the Company announced the results from the final two holes drilled at the Pinnacle Zone after its 2021 summer drill program that totaled 2,774 meters in 12 holes, at its Thane Property, located on traditional territory of the Takla and Tsay Keh Dene First Nations in North Central B.C. - On January 24, 2022, the Company announced further 2021 summer drilling results from the Cathedral Area at its Thane Property, located on traditional territory of the Takla and Tsay Keh Dene First Nations in North-Central B.C.
 Results are from drill holes TH21-3, TH21-4, TH21-6, and TH21-12.
-TH21-3 and TH21-12 were designed to test the southern extent of a 600 square meter IP chargeability along line 5300N within the Cathedral Main zone.
+TH21-3 and TH21-12 were designed to test the southern extent of a 600 square meter IP chargeability anomaly along line 5300N within the Cathedral Main zone.
 TH21-4 was drilled within the Cathedral South zone on the western extent of IP line 5200.
 TH21-6 was designed to test a broad, hidden, near surface 200 square meter IP chargeability anomaly approximately 350 meters to the east also on line 5300N.
-Drill holes intersected indicator low grade copper-gold mineralization. - On January 14, 2022, the Company announced further 2021 summer drilling results from the Gully Area at its 20,600-hectare Thane Property, located on traditional territory of the Takla and Tsay Keh Dene First Nations in North-Central B.C.
+Drill holes intersected indicator low grade copper-gold mineralization. - On January 14, 2022, the Company announced further 2021 summer drilling results from the Gully Area at its Thane Property, located on traditional territory of the Takla and Tsay Keh Dene First Nations in North-Central B.C.
 Results are from drill holes TH21-7, TH21-8 and TH21-11 which tested the eastern portion of the Gully Zone's IP chargeability anomaly along lines 4700N and 4600N respectively as well as the southern end of line 6350E.
 All three holes intersected indicator low grade copper-gold mineralization.
-Mineralization styles intersected within the drill holes consists of localized, structurally controlled, quartz-pyrite-chalcopyrite arsenopyrite fractures, veins, and rare semi-massive mineralization at shallow to moderate depths proximal to diorite-(quartz) monzonite and latite porphyry contacts and south-southwest to south-southeast trending moderate to steeply (40-80°) westerly dipping chlorotic shears and dilutional breccias.
+Mineralization styles intersected within the drill holes consists of localized, structurally controlled, quartz-pyrite-chalcopyrite ± arsenopyrite fractures, veins, and rare semi-massive mineralization at shallow to moderate depths proximal to diorite-(quartz) monzonite and latite porphyry contacts and south-southwest to south-southeast trending moderate to steeply (40-80°) westerly dipping chlorotic shears and dilutional breccias.